pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 ![Importing the microk8s CA to pfSense](/assets/pfsense-certificate-ca.png){:width="100%"}

-I added both the certificate and the key to my microk8s CA (Certificate Authority) to pfSEnse.
+I added both the certificate and the key to my microk8s CA (Certificate Authority) to pfSense.
 You don't have to add the key, but I did.
 I've removed the key from the screenshot for obvious reasons.

 ![Importing the microk8s certificate to pfSense](/assets/pfsense-certificate.png){:width="100%"}

-I added both the certificate and the key to my microk8s certificate to pfSEnse.
+I added both the certificate and the key to my microk8s certificate to pfSense.
 You don't have to add the key, but I did.
 I've removed the key from the screenshot for obvious reasons.

 ## Setup your Load Balancer